Skip to content

 Common restructure triggers: the business has changed since setup (added locations, products, segments); reports don’t answer the questions leadership asks; the chart has grown to hundreds of accounts through ad-hoc additions; categorization rules are inconsistent or have been changed without renaming; financial statements look fine but don’t break down the way you need; you’re preparing for a sale, audit, fundraising, or new CPA.
 A restructure is a fixed-fee project — sometimes inside a broader cleanup, often standalone.

 Chart of accounts setup is typically delivered as part of a broader QuickBooks setup engagement, with pricing scoped to the size and complexity of the business — number of segments or locations, industry-specific structure needed, and whether existing transactions need to be remapped to the new structure.
 Standalone chart of accounts restructure is quoted as fixed-fee project work against a written scope.
 No hourly billing.
-See pricing.
+To scope your file, call a ProAdvisor at (877) 751-5575.

 Ready when you are